dumberjs/dumberjs.github.io/options/prepend-and-append.md

 Refer to [entry bundle](./entry-bundle), prepend is an optional array of strings, to be prepended before booting up AMD module loader.

-This option support an aliased name "prepends".
+This option supports an aliased name "prepends".

 You can supply either a local file path, or piece of code directly.